MajorGeek/MajorGeeks-Windows-Tweaks/README.md

 Click OK when prompted by the Registry Editor.

-While this collection is 95% registry files, there are a handful of batch and PowerShell scripts:
+While this collection is 95% registry files, there are a handful of batch and PowerShell scripts.

-For batch file, right-click on the batch file and click on Run as administrator.
+For batch file, right-click on the batch file and click on Run as Administrator.
-For Powershell scripts, right-click and click on Run with Powershell.
+For PowerShell scripts, right-click and click on Run with PowerShell.